nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 head <filename>
 ```

 you can also fully examine files with the `less` command.
 Keeps the content from scrolling of the screen.
 You can also use the arrow keys to navigate up or down.
 Press enter or return to keep scrolling down and the `q` key to quit.

-**Quick exercise 01**
+## Exercise 01

 Change into your home directory;
 Then go to Desktop and then to the shell material folder;
 Then into `data`;
 List the contents of this directory;
 Choose one file to examine with the function `head`;
 Then change back into your home directory again.

 ---